htutwaiphyoe/react-beautiful-dnd-wrapper/README.md

 ## CAUTION ⚠️

-react-beautiful-dnd library currently is not supported for `react > 18`.
+Current react-beautiful-dnd library is not supported for `react > 18`.
+Please Update `strictMode` setting to `false`.

 ## Installation